-In response to the hypothesis posed, which states: Hi: The gender of the participants, men and women, will moderate the relationship between their financial capacity and financial wellbeing, in such a way that women with higher financial capacity will have greater financial wellbeing compared to men.
+In response to the hypothesis posed, which states: Hi: The gender of the participants, men and women, will mediate the relationship between their financial capacity and financial well-being, in such a way that women with higher financial capacity will have greater financial well-being compared to men.
 To this end, the original proposed conceptual model (Figure 1) has been redesigned into an adjusted model, as shown in Figure 3.